jimgur/gif/README.md

 # Running the unit tests

-    $ grunt test
+    $ scripts/test

 # Packaging / Testing the extension

-Proceed to http://developer.chrome.com/extensions/packaging.html and point the extension directory to gif/dist.
+Proceed to http://developer.chrome.com/extensions/packaging.html for more info.
+Turn on developer mode in [chrome://extensions/](chrome://extensions/) and click "Load unpacked extension" to point the extension directory to gif/dist.
 That's all!